Isiah Kiner-Falefa Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The righty's last time out was on Saturday against the Tampa Bay Rays, when he went six innings, surrendering three earned runs while allowing three hits.
+- The righty's most recent time out came on Saturday against the Tampa Bay Rays, when he threw six innings, surrendering two earned runs while giving up four hits.

-- The 26-year-old has put up an ERA of 4.33, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.